 Parkinson’s Disease Treatment in North Carolina

-Carolina Brain Center’s approach to treating Parkinson’s Disease is unique!
+This means that our approach to treating Parkinson’s Disease is unique!
 We recognize that no two brains are the same, not all diagnoses of Parkinson’s are the same, and different treatment protocols may be necessary.
-We offer functional medicine office visits, chiropractic services, and our specialized Brain Camp.
+That’s why we offer functional medicine office visits, chiropractic services, and our specialized Brain Camp.

 We offer a week-long intensive program (Brain Camp) based entirely on the premise of neuroplasticity.
 Neuroplasticity is the brain’s ability to make new neuronal connections.
 This is an important concept in treating diseases that destroy neuronal connections, as seen with Parkinson’s Disease.